KellynNinoRazon/DBMS_FinalProject_SalaryExpectanSee/README.md

 ---

-Integrating a database ensures data persistence and scalability for **Salary Expectansee**, providing a robust foundation for future growth and additional features.
+**Salary Expectansee**, providing transparency and motivating your employee!